 Free Will and Natural Law

-I answered a question on free will and natural law for Philosophy in Action Radio on 13 January 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on free will and natural law on 13 January 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is free will merely an illusion?
 While I dislike the idea that we're just puppets of physics and natural law, I wonder whether our seemingly "free" decisions are actually determined by the combination of our biology and our environment.
 After all, if our brain is merely a physical and chemical system, how could any any decisions be made freely?
 Wouldn't that violate natural law?
 In essence, how can our knowledge that the physical universe is deterministic be reconciled with our subjective feeling that we choose our actions?